jgelon/TestForce/Assignments.md

 All the files which you will need to edit in these assignments are located in **src/test/java/com/capgemini**.
 > It might be a good idea to open the local html file that is used in the first assignments in a chrome browser (**main/resources/index.html**).

+_NOTE: You will learn the most from finding things out yourself.
+If you are stuck and don't know the answer, try to google it.
+Try to use words like cucumber, selenium or java to find your answer.
+Next exersises will be less descriptive.
+Remember it is not about finishing the exercises first it's about learning as much as possible._

 ## Exercise 1

  1. In **loan.feature**, Right-click on the scenario name 'request a car loan' and choose 'Run Scenario...'